 The biggest challenge for this remodel was solving the flow and function problems of the kitchen, while working within the existing, small galley space already in the home.

 The key to finding a good solution for this remodel was to think creatively, and ultimately, rethink the entire shape and layout of the current kitchen.

-The final kitchen layout plan involved creating “work zones” and arranging the kitchen based on the different types of activities.
+The final Minneapolis kitchen design involved creating “work zones” and arranging the kitchen based on the different types of activities.

 - The refrigerator and pantry were consolidated into one area, keeping storage together.
 (This allowed us to add in the long sink and create more useable counter space.
 Had we put these larger components of the kitchen elsewhere, it would have chopped up the work spaces — both visually and functionally.)

 - The extra width of the kitchen allowed us to create a second work area, with even more prep space and counter space, and lots of storage above.

 - A beverage fridge was added, along with other fun features such as a touch-less faucet, pull-out recycling & garbage, custom cabinetry, and under-cabinet lighting.

 The farm sink, door style, arch shape, and wood floors keep the new kitchen cohesive with the feel of the rest of the home.
 The light blue color and glass doors in the upper cabinets help brighten and light the room, and the new, modern appliances help give the kitchen a fresh, updated look.
 The glass upper cabinets also give the look of a traditional buffet, and the area is used exactly for that during larger gatherings.

 Clean-up and organization are a breeze with all of the new storage options, and the new, modern features are both fun and functional.
 The new spaces support both daily life and festivities.